ELECTRIFY MISSOULA

 3. Can be easy to retrofit in existing buildings especially if replacing an electric water heater.

-4. Quick payback and long-term savings (not quite as fast when switching from gas water heater).
+4. Quick payback and long-term savings (not quite as fast when switching from a gas water heater).

 5. Improved health and safety: no gas lines or leaking methane, and improved indoor air quality.